Stacey Abrams' voting rights ad to air during Super Bowl

 In the ad, Crawford and Abrams note that while they don't agree on everything, they agree elections should be fair.

-"Every vote should be counted from every corner of our state,” Abrams said in the ad.
+"Every vote should be counted from every corner of our state,” Abrams says in the ad.

-Crawford advocated for hand-marked paper ballots in the state and for "elections officials to have the support that they need."
+Crawford then notes that "elections officials to have the support that they need."

-Prior to the start of the Super Bowl, CBS's "Face the Nation" plans to air a pre-taped interview with Trump.
+Prior to the start of the Super Bowl, CBS' "Face the Nation" plans to air a taped interview with Trump.